 (image via Austin American Statesman)

 This flagship location is full of great food options.
 Head back to the fish bar for freshly grilled fish tacos, grab sushi, go for barbecue or any number of other delicious things to choose from.
 The playground is located on the second floor with plenty of tables for dining and room to run around.
+They recently added adirondack chairs that look west towards the hill country making them a perfect spot for sunset.

 (image via Keepin It Kind)